Devlog: Groovematch (AI)

 ] = 'Rock & Alternative'

-Onwards with recommending
+Onwards with Recommending

 new_sample = np.array([0.6131979695431472, 0.995, 0.8488245195420157, 0.16994818652849744, 0.003072289156626506, 0.626, 0.109, 0.2633165829145728]).reshape(1, -1)

-As a result, we go from 100,000+ possible songs to compare to (across all genres), to about 18,000 (after genre filtering), to a mere 1,000 (after cluster assignment).
+Throughout that process, we go from 100,000+ possible songs for comparison (across all genres), to about 18,000 (after genre filtering), to a mere 1,000 (after cluster assignment).

 As we can see, the most similar song to the sample input values in here is Virtual Gaming.